zextras/tech-doc/source/carbonio/_management/backup.rst

 ------------------------------

-The initial structure of the backup is built during the *Initial Scan*, performed by the **SmartScan**: the actual content of a Mailbox is read and used to populate the backup.
+The initial structure of the backup is built during the *Initial Scan*, performed by the **SmartScan**: the actual content of a AppServer is read and used to populate the backup.
 The SmartScan is then executed at every start of the |backup| and on a daily basis if the **Scan Operation Scheduling** is enabled in the |adminui|.